Vegan Gravy | Just Like the Original

 • Notes

 • Missing an ingredient?
 No problem!
-In the recipe you’ll find a substitution table with alternatives to the ingredients listed here!
+The recipe includes a substitution table with alternatives to the ingredients listed here!

 Yes!
 Our “Vegan Gravy” recipe is super easy to make and tastes just as good as the original.